-- All children play outside during recess. - Recess is generally outdoors regardless of the weather. - There is a covered play area and children should stay as dry as possible. - Students are not allowed in the rain without a hat, a coat, or an umbrella. - Students cannot reenter the building during recess without staff permission. - Parents are not permitted on the playground without checking in the office first. - If parents are on the school's playground he/she are not permitted to discipline other children.
+- All children play outside during recess. - Recess is generally outdoors regardless of the weather. - There is a covered play area and children should stay as dry as possible. - Students are not allowed in the rain without a hat, a coat, or an umbrella. - Students cannot reenter the building during recess without staff permission. - Parents are not permitted on the playground.